 True confession here.
-If you aren’t familiar with my blog you may not know one simple truth: I am not a painter.
+If you aren’t familiar with my blog you may not know one simple truth: I’m not a painter.

 My husband is the painter extraordinaire at Marty’s Musings.
-He is a painting contractor by trade (until this happened and then it happened again) but there is one kind of painting that I AM an expert at.
+He’s a painting contractor by trade, but there’s one kind of painting that I AM an expert at.

 Chalk painting.
 You know why?
 You really can’t go wrong.

 This past weekend Amy at Atta Girl Says and I helped several ladies at the Becoming Conference (hosted by Jen at Balancing Beauty and Bedlam) experiment and learn how easy it is to chalk paint furniture and accessories.

 I thought I’d share Tim’s and my favorite chalk painting tips for beginners, because that’s what I am.
 I always tell him to write like he’s talking to me!

 From Tim: If you’ve even had a brush with Pinterest, you have probably come across a few (million) pictures of people painting furniture with chalk paint.
 While it may take a few minutes to release old thoughts of that incredibly labor-intensive process locked in your brain, chalk painting is a truly liberating and transformational experience.

 I have been a professional residential and commercial Painting Contractor for almost 25 years and have seen a lot of products, techniques, and fads come and go…some of them with good reason!
 I want to ease your mind and share some chalk painting tips for beginners and answer a few questions, as well as discuss the pros and cons of the process.
 So, here we go!

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)